1Deterministic/1D-Sync/README.md

 * `size_limit`: sets the size limit of the destination folder, **0 means ilimited and the value is in MB**

-* `sync_cooldown`: sets the time interval where the sync will be sleeping after the execution, **must be two numerical values separated by hyphen, where the first one represents the minimum time and the second one the maximum time (for instance: "4-6")**.
-The real wait time will be random between those two values.
-Use two identical values to wait always the same time interval
+* `sync_cooldown`: sets the time interval where the sync will be sleeping after the execution, **must be an integer numerical value greater than zero**

 To have more than one sync you can just create another file inside the `Syncs` folder, paying attention to the same rules.
 Files inside folders will be used too, provided that they follow the same rules.